tillbiskup/aspecd/docs/usecases.rst

 A few comments on this few lines of code:

 * Naming the dataset object ``dataset_`` prevents shadowing the module name.
 Feel free to give it another equally fitting name.
 Appending an underscore to a variable name in such case is a common solution complying to `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_.
-The same applies to the next line instantiating the importer object.

 * Always define first an instance of the dataset class, and afterwards use the public methods of this object, such as ``import_from()`` or ``process()``.